10 Singapore Blue-Chip Stocks Trading Near Their 52-Week Low Share Prices

 It is important to understand why the price has fallen.

-But if it’s the latter, there could be some mispriced opportunities to take advantage of.
+If it’s the former, there could be some mispriced opportunities to take advantage of.

 The list given above is certainly not a recommendation to buy or sell any of the companies mentioned.

 Disclaimer: The information provided by Seedly serves as an educational piece and is not intended to be personalised investment advice.
 Readers should always do their own due diligence and consider their financial goals before investing in any stock.
-The writer may have a vested interest in some of the companies mentioned.
+The writer owns shares in Singapore Exchange.